 What type of sink should I have?

 There are broadly 3 types of sinks available for your new kitchen.
 Inset sinks are set into the worktop and are available with or without draining boards.
 Inset sinks are generally specified with laminate or wooden worktops.
 These are very practical but can look old fashioned with solid worktops.
 Undermount sinks are attached to the underside of worktops and are popular options with solid surfaces.
 Drainer areas are specified with grooves or recessed draining areas.
 These are sleek and dont have nooks and crannies where dirt could build up.
 Either style of sink is available in various materials.
 Popular sink materials are: Stainless Steel – We only recommend 18/10 stainless steel which has a high chromium content making in rust and stain proof.
 Stainless steel does not rust or discolour.
 It can scratch but these can be buffed out with a cleaning compound.
-The biggest advantage of steel sinks is that it is completely unaffected by bleach etc. Composite – Comprising of granite and resin and available in a myriad of colours, these are a popular choice.
+Effective cleaning can be undertaken by using products such as CIF.
+Composite – Comprising of granite and resin and available in a myriad of colours, these are a popular choice.
 They are very tough and durable but should not be bleached.
 Ceramic – Clean hygenic surface but not very impact resistant and can chip or crack.
 Granite/Quartz – This is a relatively new option and quite dear but looks stunning and sophisticated.
 An alternate style of sink is a Belfast or butler sink.
 These are made from ceramic and used with traditional kitchens where they sit on top of a height reduced sink cupboard and overhung by the worktop.
 We will discuss your requirements with you and recommend a sink that suits your lifestyle and budget.
 To get more information contact Kitchen Matters at 01908 233 333 or email us.